-Our Full 4 Day Road Trip in Jordan Itinerary
+Full 4 Day Jordan Road Trip Itinerary

-Day 1 - Arriving in Amman
+Day 1 - Arriving in Amman, Jordan

-You can buy the pass online here before you go, and it will be valid for 12 months after purchase.
-Prices start at 70 JD per person (with one visit to Petra) and that will include your visa, one entry to Petra and also entry to other attractions such as museums, Wadi Rum, and others.
-Print it out or have it on your phone when you enter the country.
+You can buy the pass online (here) before you go and it will be valid for 12 months.
+Prices start at 70 JD per person (with one visit to Petra) and that includes your visa into Jordan, one entry to Petra and entrance to other attractions such as museums, Wadi Rum, etc.

-Public transport is available and okay in Jordan, however relying on public transport will usually mean you will have to take set time buses, usually early morning (like 630 AM).
+Public transport is available and okay in Jordan, however relying on public transport will mean you have to take set time buses, usually early morning (like 630 AM).

 Since we were two people and were planning on traveling to the south of the country and then back to Amman we opted to rent a car and make it into a 4 day road trip in Jordan.